-Temporary: Structures which remain in or over the water for less than seven months or more in any period of twelve (12) consecutive months.

-(7) months in any period of twelve (12) consecutive months.
+- Temporary: Structures which remain in or over the water for less than seven (7) months in any period of twelve (12) consecutive months. - Permanent: Structures which remain in or over the water for seven (7) months or more in any period of twelve (12) consecutive months.